Wear Grey for Brain Tumours and brain tumour awareness

 1) Make a short video of you wearing grey and, explain in the video why you are supporting Wear Grey and brainstrust’s mission to support and help the world understand.
 All you have to do is p

-ost your video or to your channels and don’t forget to #brainstrust and #weargrey
+ost your video or to your channels and don’t forget to #brainstrust and #weargrey.
+Listen to our CEO Will describe why he’s wearing grey this year.

 2) Post an update to your social channels.
 Finish the sentence “I Wear Grey today, for the people of brain tumour community and brainstrust so that…” And use #brainstrust and #weargrey